 College and University Programs

-Here are a few tips from the folks at Pool & Billiard Magazine written by collegiate pool guru Betsy Sundholm along with a list of schools with programs.
+Here are a few tips from Pool & Billiard Magazine written by collegiate pool guru Betsy Sundholm, along with a list of schools with programs.

 ACUI Collegiate 9-Ball Information